 When this practice is offered, the meditator fears losing sexual appetite.
 If only it were that easy for such desires do not leave us till we arrive at the third stage of liberation, that of the non-returner.
 And for most of us that's a way off yet.
-These are meant as balancing acts.
-The exercise on the Repulsiveness of the Body is to put our sexual and romantic desires into perspective.
-We should not do this practice until instead of such pleasant desires we are overwhelmed with disgust
+Contemplating the undesirable parts of the body is meant as a balancing act.
+The exercise on the Repulsiveness of the Body is intended to put our sexual and romantic desires into perspective.
+We should not do this practice until instead of such pleasant desires we are overwhelmed with disgust.

-If the practice is done correctly as soon as an erotic image arises it transforms into an unpleasant image and they both fade away, for the unpleasant image drains the desire attached to the erotic image, yet does not itself increase.
+If the practice is done correctly, as soon as an erotic image arises it transforms into an unpleasant image and they both fade away, for the unpleasant image drains the desire attached to the erotic image, yet does not itself increase.
 Should the unpleasant image continue to linger then all we need - as usual - is to turn away from the object and return to the breath.
 In this way we condition the mind to see the other side as soon as the erotic or romantic desires arise - like a cancelling out, and it's a very skilful practice on retreat.